Harris Westminster Sixth Form: Admissions

-Entrance to Harris Westminster Sixth Form is by 2 entrance exams in 2 chosen subjects and an academic interview on the applicant's preferred subject (The exam score threshold for an interview for Priority 3/4 students in the 2021 cycle was 425, in the 2022 cycle it was 420, and in the 2023 cycle it was 407).
+Entrance to Harris Westminster Sixth Form is by 2 entrance exams in 2 chosen subjects, and an academic interview on the applicant's preferred subject.
+(The exam score threshold for an interview for Priority 3/4 students in the 2021 cycle was 425, in the 2022 cycle it was 420, and in the 2023 cycle it was 407).
 The offer is conditional on the students' performance at GCSE with a minimum requirement of 6 7s-9s and at least 7 grades in the 4 subjects chosen for study.
-Preference is given to Priority 1/2 students, recipients of Free School Meals or children looked after by their local authority, who have a reduced threshold for interview and offer.
+Preference is given to Priority 1/2 students, recipients of Free School Meals, or children looked after by their local authority, who have a reduced threshold for interview and offer.
 Applications typically open at the start of September and close at the beginning of December.

 Curriculum

-Harris Westminster Sixth Form offers a mixed curriculum, consisting of both A Level and Cambridge Pre-U subjects.
-The A Levels offered include Edexcel English Literature, OCR A Mathematics and Further Mathematics, AQA Biology, Edexcel Chemistry, OCR A Physics, OCR Art, Edexcel Economics, AQA Drama & Theatre, CIE Geography (offered in Year 12 for students opting to also do an EPQ in Year 13), OCR History, Edexcel Music, OCR Politics and Russian.
-The Cambridge Pre-U is offered in French, Spanish, PTE and Art History.
-Subjects with the smallest uptakes (presently German, Drama & Theatre, Music and Classical Languages) are studied at Westminster School.
+Harris Westminster Sixth Form offers a curriculum consisting of A Level subjects.
+The A Levels offered include English Literature, Mathematics and Further Mathematics, Biology, Chemistry, Physics, Art, Economics, Geography (offered in Year 12 for students opting to also do an EPQ in Year 13), History, Politics, French, Spanish, Analytic Philosophy, and Art History.
+Subjects with the smallest uptakes (presently German, Drama & Theatre, Music, and Classical Languages) are studied at Westminster School.
 Year 12 students also take part in 'Cultural Perspectives' courses, which aim to develop cultural capital and to broaden the curriculum.

-Every Tuesday afternoon there is also a Lab lecture: students can spend one hour of the session listening to and asking questions of a vast range of speakers from across a range of disciplines.
-A small number of students is invited after each lecture to Principal’s Tea where they are able to interact with the guests in a smaller group and hone their intellectual and networking skills.
+Every Tuesday afternoon there is a timetabled 'Lab lecture' held in the hall in which an external speaker is invited to speak.
+A small number of students are invited after each lecture to 'Principal's Tea', where they serve tea and cake to the guest speaker and talk further.

 Extracurricular activities

-The school also runs weekly compulsory societies in every subject studied at A-Level or Pre-U and societies for prospective Law and Medicine students.
+The school also runs weekly compulsory societies in every subject studied at A-Level and societies for prospective Law and Medicine students.
 On a Thursday afternoon, the school takes part in sports at sites across London or other activities such as Bridge and Debating.
-The school runs an annual House Cup competition made up of a wide range of competitive activities (19 in 2019/20).
-These include House football, netball and University Challenge.
+The school runs an annual continuous House Cup competition made up of a wide range of competitive activities (19 in 2019/20).
+These include various sports, such as football, music, drama and University Challenge.